 So I didn’t say anything.
 I stood up from where I was sitting and sat down next to Lindsey who was bent over, holding her tummy and crying.
 I put my arm around her, leaned over, and cried alongside her.
 “I am so, so sorry,” I whispered.
 The only sound in the room for a few minutes was the sound of weeping, as it felt like the sky just came crashing down on our dear friends.
 I couldn’t lift it back up again—no one could.
-All we could do weep under the crushing weight of her baby’s diagnosis.
+All we could do was weep under the crushing weight of her baby’s diagnosis.

 After the initial shock wore off, Kevin and Lindsey decided to celebrate every moment they were given with their baby girl.
 For the next 20 weeks, we joined them for cake when they announced that her name was Sophia Kyla, we looked at photos of daddy-daughter dates, we joined them for parties to celebrate each passing week.

 I made a mobile of butterflies for Sophie.
-Butterflies because just as a caterpillar wraps itself in what looks like death, but then emerges in a beautiful new life, so we believed that there was greater hope than the tragedy that gripped us all.
+Butterflies because just as a caterpillar wraps itself in what looks like death, but then emerges in a beautiful new life, so we believed that there was greater hope than the pregnancy loss tragedy that gripped us all.